DawidKrysiak/dawidkrysiak.github.io/_posts/2022-07-19-Metabase-on-AmazonLinux-2022.markdown

 <ul>
 <li>22 (for ssh access)</li>
 <li>306 (if you wish to access MySQL remotely rather than working on the instance itself all the time.
 In this case, I suggest locking down the access to a single IP rather than leaving it for 0/0.
 Or better yet, **don't open 3306 to the world at all**, and use SSH tunnel for your connection to MySQL [SSH tunnel for MySQL](https://itisoktoask.me/linux-useful-oneliners/#mysql-tunnel).
 Less stable, but surely more secure).</li>
 <li>3000 (that's the default Metabase port.
-Some people add nginx to the mix, to allow for 80/443 access, but I can list a few reasons why I don't bother, just give users a link with :3000 in it and you are sorted :) RAM saved, work spared :)</li>
+Some people add nginx to the mix, to allow for 80/443 access, but I can list a few reasons why I don't bother, just give users a link with :3000 in it and you are sorted :) RAM saved, work spared :) of course, if you need a domain and SSL certificate, you either put more work into it, or engage ELB, it all depends on your needs</li>
 </ul>

 #### Add IAM Role to the instance